UKCloud/documentation/articles/vmware/vmw-ref-pricing.md

 Our flexible VM sizes enable you to map resources to your existing specifications.

+If you'd like a quote for UKCloud for VMware, contact your Service Delivery Manger or email <servicedelivery@ukcloud.com>.
+Or you can [contact us](https://ukcloud.com/contact/) via our website or call 01252 303 300.

 ## Calculating the cost

 Follow these easy steps to define your solution and calculate the costs: